mdyssr/go-course/README.md

 ---
-description: this is my landing page!
+description: Welcome to my Go course!
 ---

 # Hello, world!

+This is the main go course page!
+Feel free to write a good into here 😎